Skip to content

 Info

 When creating a new Couchbase container, you can create one or more buckets.
-The module provides a NewBucket function to create a new bucket, where you can pass the bucket name.
+The module exposes a WithBuckets optional function that accepts a slice of buckets to be created.
+To create a new bucket, the module also exposes a NewBucket function, where you can pass the bucket name.

 It's possible to customize a newly created bucket, using the following options: